 It was fairly disconcerting.
 There was also a disconnect between the enormity of the accusation and their apparent calm, the slightly mechanical aspect of what they were saying.
 When your children are threatened in that way, wouldn't you normally tend to dramatise things a bit, be a bit more emotional with your words?
 I told them we had been unaware of the whole story, but that it was good they told us about it because such an important matter that it could not just stop there.
 I assured them that all MSF means would be placed at their disposal, provided the information was verified.
-All they had to do was give us the vials so that we could analyze them, and we would conduct a campaign against the people responsible and sound the alarm.
+All they had to do was give us the vials so that we could analyse them, and we would conduct a campaign against the people responsible and sound the alarm.
 That seemed to completely satisfy everyone, and almost immediately the subject changed from the genocide to their order for toilet paper, cotton wool, and sanitary napkins.
 It was a household shopping list, having absolutely nothing to do with the war, population displacement, or accusations of genocide.
 There were almost no drugs on the list of needs they gave us.
-Since we never received the samples to analyze, the story ended there.
+Since we never received the samples to analyse, the story ended there.
 It remains, however, a great moment of victim kitsch!

-Dr Rony Brauman, MSF France President 1982- 1994, MSF Foundation Research Director from 1994, Interviewed in 2015, (in French)
+Dr Rony Brauman, MSF France, President of Board of Directors, 1982-1994; MSF France Foundation/CRASH, Director of Studies, 1994-present, interviewed in 2000 and 2015 (in French).

 There was an MSF base in Pale, in a house, with an administrator and nurse who managed a small stock that supplied eastern Republika Srpska.
-There was an agreement: we had no permanent staff on-site but did distributions in health centres.
+There was an agreement: we had no permanent staff on site but did distributions in health centres.
 We also tried to work in a psychiatric facility where the patients were living in appalling conditions.
 We did minor health centre rehabilitation, a standard activity, to justify our presence in Republika Srpska.
 We did much less of it than the Dutch were doing in the west.

-Stephan Oberreit, MSF Belgium/France General Coordinator in the former Yugoslavia May- November 1995, MSF France Communications Director 2000 - 2006, Interviewed in 2015, (in French)

-On the 1 April 1994, UNPROFOR's mandate in the former Yugoslavia was extended by six months.
-The size of the force was increased by 3,500 troops, rather than the 10,000 troops that the UN requested, which the United States rejected for financial reasons.
+Stephan Oberreit, MSF Belgium/MSF France, General Coordinator in the former Yugoslavia, May-November 1995; MSF France Communications Director, 2000-2006 (in French), interviewed in 2015 On the 1 April 1994, UNPROFOR's mandate in the former Yugoslavia was extended by six months.
+The size of the force was increased by 3,500 troops, rather than the 10,000 troops that the UN had requested, which the United States rejected for financial reasons.

-'United Nations Authorises Sending 3,500 Additional Blue Helmets,' Le Monde (France), 2 April 1994 (in French).
+'United Nations Authorises Sending 3,500 Additional Blue Helmets', Le Monde (France), 2 April 1994 (in French).

 On Thursday, 31 March, the UN Security Council extended the mandate of the United Nations Protection Force (UNPROFOR) for the former Yugoslavia by an additional six months.
-Because of the United States, however, reinforcement of the mission was limited to 3,500 troops, rather than the 10,000 requested by the Secretary-General.
-France and Great Britain did succeed in getting the Security Council to declare that this was only a "first step," and that it would consider the question of reinforcements again one month later "with a view to providing UNPROFOR with the means necessary for implementation of its mandate." [...]
-On Wednesday, the United States refused to agree to the total number of troops requested by UNPROFOR commanders in the field and by Mr. Boutros-Ghali, for "financial reasons."
+Because of the United States, however, reinforcement of the mission was limited to 3,500 troops, rather than the 10,000 requested by the secretary general.
+France and Great Britain did succeed in getting the Security Council to declare that this was only a "first step", and that it would consider the question of reinforcements again one month later "with a view to providing UNPROFOR with the means necessary for implementation of its mandate". [...]
+On Wednesday, the United States refused to agree to the total number of troops requested by UNPROFOR commanders in the field and by Mr Boutros-Ghali, for "financial reasons".

 From late March to late April 1994, Gorazde, the other enclave where there was an MSF team, was targeted in a Bosnian Serb offensive.
-MSF which had two volunteers in the enclave condemned the constant bombardment of the enclave and described the disastrous situation of its population.
+MSF which had two international staff in the enclave condemned the constant bombardment of the enclave and described the disastrous situation of its population.